danth6961/tsp-rebalance-app/docs/project_handoff.md

 ---

-## Conversation context to preserve
+## Conversation Context to Preserve

 The user prefers:
 - plain English explanations
-- tactical/quantitative framing
+- tactical and quantitative framing
 - manual IFT confirmation
 - detailed reasoning in the UI
 - updated regime allocations: